jacobtomlinson/website/content/posts/2024/2024-01-15-effver/index.md

 In <span style="color: #0097a7">EffVer</span> we refer to this as _over-bumping_, and there is no problem with doing this.
 This may result in users being more cautious to move to a newer version than they need to be, but that's the only negative effect of doing this.

 You might also decide that you want to add loads of new amazing features to your project, and then you want to bump the _macro_ version to signal to your users that this release is a big deal.
 "Go check out all the amazing new things in version 4.0!".
 In SemVer the first segment is used to signal breaking changes, and in EffVer it's used to signal big impacts to current users.
-But it's also used to mark large milestones, even if they aren't breaking or impactful.
+But it's also commonly used to mark large milestones, even if they aren't breaking or impactful.

 Ultimately you are trying to decide how much warning you want to give to users, and generally we don't want to warn unless necessary as it disincentives upgrades.
 However, in cases where you want to communicate features or milestones then there's value in _over-bumping_ in order to communicate more effectively.